 Spare batteries, extra cooking fuel, a flashlight, a spare knife, rope/cord, extra dry bag, a tarp, additional bug spray, waterproof matches/lighter, map, whistle, and sunscreen.
 While you can open a can without a can opener – it’s just simpler to bring one along.

-Stowing a few basics in a backup tub will help in emergencies, cut down on frustration and ensure your family or group has a great trip for the entire length of your stay without having to come home early.
+Stowing a few basics in a backup tub or bag will help in emergencies, cut down on frustration and ensure your family or group has a great trip for the entire length of your stay without having to come home early.

 If you are going somewhere other than a campground, you should bring some survival gear with you.
 Here is some must-have survival gear to consider.